 The hours are 8:00 a.m. - 5:00 p.m., Monday through Thursday, closed 1 hour for lunch.
 A medical provider will be available those hours.
 We are closed every Friday.
 The clinic will be closed after fall and spring semesters.
 Please watch the website for specific dates.

 Appointments may be made by calling 918-343-7614.
-All immunization records are to be submitted to the Utica Park Clinic at RSU upon enrollment.
+All immunization records are to be submitted to the Registrar's Office upon enrollment.

 Student Counseling Services